KaiyaFox/main-site/registration.md

 * Unfortunately, lost swag and/or meal tickets cannot be replaced.
 It is the responsibility of the attendee to ensure the security of those items.

 * If the attendee has never received pieces of swag and/or meal tickets that they are entitled to, it is the attendee's responsibility to pick up those items before the con ends.
 FurSquared is not responsible for delivering these items to the attendee.
-If assistence is needed for picking up these items, please contact registration staff.
+If assistance is needed for picking up these items, please contact registration staff.

 # I've Read All This, Now Where Do I Register?